What happens after a complaint is made

 The person who made the complaint (the complainant) will get a letter from the Commissioner telling them if their complaint has been accepted or rejected.

 If the complaint has been rejected, the letter will include the Commissioner's reasons for that decision.
-The complainant can apply to the Anti-Discrimination Tribunal to have the Commissioner's decision reviewed.
+The complainant can apply to the Tasmanian Civil and Administrative Tribunal to have the Commissioner's decision reviewed.
 The letter will tell the complainant how to apply for a review.

 If the complaint has been accepted, the letter will include a summary of the complaint with details of the focus of the Commissioner's investigation.
 The person or organisation against whom the complaint has been made (the respondent) will also be sent a letter with a copy of the complaint and a summary of issues and asked to respond.